Optimizing The Getup - Part 5: The Leg Sweep

 With this method, you drive your hips up to the ceiling literally forming a bridge before sweeping your leg back into the three-point stance.

-I don’t use this method for training, however I do like it for people that struggle with the leg sweep.
+We don’t use this method for training, however we do like it for people that struggle with the leg sweep.

-I’ll typically have them do this without a kettlebell.
-If I have one of my clients use this method it’s usually because they have a lack of shoulder/core stability and/or hip mobility.
+We’ll typically have them do this without a kettlebell.
+If we have a member use this method it’s usually because they have a lack of shoulder/core stability and/or hip mobility.

-Performing the bridge gives them some time under tension to work on each of those aspects.
+Performing the bridge gives them some added time under tension to work on each of those aspects.

-Once they’ve shown they have the ability to sweep back smoothly, I’ll switch to the low sweep.
+Once they’ve shown they have the ability to sweep back smoothly, we’ll switch to the low sweep.

-This is my preferred method of training the Getup.
+This our my preferred method of training the Getup.

 Rather than bridging the hips fully before sweeping the leg, you simply bridge just high enough to sweep the leg back into your three-point stance.

-In my opinion this is beneficial for two reasons:
+In our opinion this is beneficial for two reasons:

 - It’s more direct